 The study involved reviewing claims relating to gallbladder removal surgery methods and found that 324 laparoscopic claims over 5 years had been made.
 Of these claims, the study found that 67% resulted from an injury to the biliary tree.
 What purpose does the biliary tree have in the body?
 The biliary tree produces digestive juices that are used in the small intestine to break down food in the stomach.
 According to the Medical University of South Carolina, the biliary tree function is, “essential for proper growth and maintenance of the body” and is an “important part of the digestive process”.
 The study found that over 80% of injuries related to the biliary tree weren’t recognized until after the surgery was already finished, resulting in claims settling at an average of $236,000.

-Lawsuits that resulted from the open/traditional method of gallbladder removal surgery were largely due to the surgeon switching methods in the middle of the operation.
+Lawsuits that resulted from the open/traditional method of gallbladder surgery in Cleveland were largely due to the surgeon switching methods in the middle of the operation, which can be noted as negligent.
 This means that their patient agreed to one method, such as the laparoscopic method, but came out of surgery to find out the surgeon switched to an open procedure and left the patient with a 4-6 inch incision on their stomach.
 The textbook by the American College of Surgeons states, “the surgeon should wish to convert before any complication occurs.
 It must be emphasized that conversion to open surgery should not be considered a failure or a complication”.
 In the PIAA study, over 50 percent of cases in which doctors switched methods in the middle of surgery resulted from the surgeon recognizing an injury.